Skip to main content

 “You will kill her?”
 She asked in a trembling voice.
 Unmukt sighed.
 “Your Majesty, it is always the son on the throne that counts, you know that.”
 Surachana’s throat went dry as she said a soft prayer.

-“Besides, even if we want to stop them, the ally won’t stop, it is too late!”
+“Besides, even if we want to stop them, the ally won’t stop; it is too late!”

 Surachana’s hands trembled a little as the fruit seller picked up his crate and left, whistling down the forest path, while the guards eyed him.
 Priyam Dev came out and reached his mother.
-Watching her standing absent-mindedly with a frown on her face, he proceeded to take a fruit out from her hand.
-It jolted Surachana as she dropped the fruits making Priyam Dev frown some more at his mother.
+Watching her standing absent-mindedly with a frown on her face, he proceeded to take a fruit from her hand.
+It jolted Surachana as she dropped the fruits, making Priyam Dev frown some more at his mother.

 “Why are you so jumpy all of a sudden?”
-He asked, shaking his head before going into the house as Surachana followed him inside.
+He asked, shaking his head, before going into the house as Surachana followed him inside.
 She sat down by the window overlooking the tall banyan tree at the back of the house and sighed.
-Her eyes filled with tears as she remembered the first time Priyambada had stepped into womanhood it was she who spent the day with her daughter, telling her all the secrets of womanhood.
+Her eyes filled with tears as she remembered the first time Priyambada had stepped into womanhood.
+It was she who spent the day with her daughter, telling her all the secrets of womanhood.
 It was she who had teased her daughter on the announcement of her Swayamvar that she would pamper her grandchildren to no end.
 Her grandchildren would grow up to be the greatest kings.
-Her grandchildren, the blood of … Surachana wiped away her tears and straightened her jaws.
+Her grandchildren, the blood of … Surachana wiped away her tears and straightened her jaw.
 The seed of Suryapali was growing in her womb.
 That was unacceptable to any true Neelambargarhi.
 Her husband once said, when they were young and he was the heir to the throne, that it was the duty of the wind clan to eliminate the seeds of the Sun, the enmity with whom was never to end.
 Was she making him proud now?

 “Mother.”
 Priyam Dev’s hand on her shoulder made Surachana look up at her boy.
 “I see that you are worried, but it's done now.
 The poison has reached Neelambargarh.”
 Surachana let out a small gasp as she stood up and faced her child.
-Barely ten now, he almost reached her height.
+Barely ten now, he had almost reached her height.

 “You know?”
 She asked, raising her eyebrows.
 Priyam Dev nodded with a serious face.

 “I am the heir to the throne, the rightful king of Neelambargarh.
 I have some duties.”
 His eyes sparkled as Surachana frowned a little.
-“I am growing up Mother, Leave your worries to me and Unmukt.”
+“I am growing up, Mother.
+Leave your worries to me and Unmukt.”
 A smile formed on her lips.
 Her child was indeed fit to rule.

-When Tarabai entered the palace of Neelambargarh she could hear the ladies giggling in the courtyard.
-There were all the noble women, their children and Urvi who was braiding Priyambada’s hair.
+When Tarabai entered the palace of Neelambargarh, she could hear the ladies giggling in the courtyard.
+There were all the noble women, their children and Urvi, who was braiding Priyambada’s hair.
 Tarabai suddenly noticed the glow of happiness in her cheeks as she smiled.
 Tarabai was about to step out into the courtyard from behind the long curtains when Sehri stopped her.

 “What are you doing?”
 Sehri gasped.
 “They will see you.”
 Tarabai glanced at the girl’s face at her words.
 Yes indeed, one of the protocols she had learnt first in the palace was not to show herself in front of anyone unless asked for.

-Tarabai walked to her damp cold chamber and lit a lamp.
-She removed her drape yet the heaviness of her chest refused to go.
-She placed the pouch and offerings down and eyed them in the shadow of the dusk.
+Tarabai walked to her damp, cold chamber and lit a lamp.
+She removed her drape, yet the heaviness of her chest refused to go.
+She placed the pouch and offerings down and eyed them in the shadow of dusk.
 Did she not deserve a life like any other woman?
 What was her fault that her drunk father sold her off for some coins?
 What was her fault that she fell in love with the man she served as a master?
 Tarabai closed her eyes and lay down on the small bed.
 She envisioned a life that could have been.
 She would perhaps be married by now, to a farmer or mason in the village and have children to take care of.
 She would feed them, talk to her husband about his work, cook and clean and occasionally learn to read from her boys.
 A smile curved her lips.
 That was a good dream.

 A lone tear trickled down her cheeks as she remembered the first time she had realised she loved Ishaan Dev.
-He had come home injured from war and she had seen him groan in pain for quite a few days.
-Her eyes were teary after coming back to her room in the morning and the other concubines had reminded her that she was not to be emotional about her master.
+He had come home injured from war, and she had seen him groan in pain for quite a few days.
+Her eyes were teary after coming back to her room in the morning, and the other concubines had reminded her that she was not to be emotional about her master.
 She tried so hard not to be.
 Until he started sharing his deepest emotions, fears and dreams as though they were friends.
 Ishaan was young and inexperienced then, Tarabai had learnt the tricks of her trade from the concubines of the Rajadhiraja.

-A knock on the door jolted her as she heard the soldier say “The Adhiraja has summoned you.”
+A knock on the door jolted her as she heard the soldier say, “The Adhiraja has summoned you.”
 Tarabai glanced at the sand clock and gulped.
 It was too early for him to summon her.
 What was wrong?
 Did he find out she met Trishaan Dev?
 Did Trishaan Dev put her in trouble?
 He was capable of destroying her.
 She knew that.

 Towards You